 Since 2001, Hope for Haitians has worked to bring clean water, food, housing, education and medical services to Haiti, home to more than nine million people and considered to be the poorest country in the Western Hemisphere.

 While helping to meet the basic needs of Haitians for housing and clean water, Hope for Haitians also creates sustainable solutions for continued self-sufficiency and provides education programs to prepare the next generation.
 Since the organization started, the group has established:

-• 350 homes for families formerly living in a swamp
+- Over 500 homes by mid-2017 for families formerly living in complete destitution

 The map below identifies the locations of some recent projects.